 Consuming apple cider vinegar may also reduce your blood pressure — while studies are currently showing that vinegar reduces the blood pressure in rats, some scientists think this may also translate to humans, though more studies are necessary for a concrete conclusion.
 When rats were given apple cider vinegar, the acetic acid in the vinegar significantly lowered their blood pressure compared to the rats that were not given the substance.

-If you suffer from acid reflux or heartburn and you’re concerned about the acidity when drinking apple cider vinegar, you can combine your apple cider vinegar and water mixture with a teaspoon of baking soda.
+If you suffer from acid reflux and you’re concerned about the acidity when drinking apple cider vinegar, you can combine your apple cider vinegar and water mixture with a teaspoon of baking soda.
 This vinegar is also available in capsule form if you would rather ingest it this way.